 • Structural Integrity: An inspector will check for signs of erosion, cracks, settling, or any damage to the physical condition of the facility that may compromise the system’s effectiveness at conveying or treating stormwater.

 • Sediment Accumulation: Sediment accumulation is a common purpose of many stormwater management systems, so finding sediment is no surprise.
-During an assessment, an inspector will look at the level of sediment build-up within the system, particularly in sediment basins or forebays, and determine if it’s affecting the facility’s capacity to retain sediment effectively and should be removed.
+During an assessment, an inspector will look at the level of sediment build-up within the system, particularly in sediment basins or forebays, and determine if it’s affecting the facility’s capacity to retain sediment effectively and if it should be removed.

 • Outlet Structures: Outlet structures, such as weirs, pipes, rip-rap outflow channels, or control valves, are closely examined to ensure they function correctly.
 Blockages, signs of damage, or any malfunctions that might impact water flow or contribute to system failure may be identified for follow-up maintenance.